benmvp/react-workshop/src/03-api/README.md

 - Type in different search queries and verify the results by digging into the log and navigating to URLs
 - Take a look at [`api.js`](./api.js) and see what the API helper does, particularly the other search filters it supports
+  - Pass in hard-coded values for the other search filters to `getResults()` and see how the logged data changes

 ## 🧠 Elaboration & Feedback